 Marienna’s work was shortlisted for the short fiction Booker Prize at Birkbeck (2019) and longlisted for the Spread The Word Life Writing Prize (2020).
 Her short story Devotion was Litro Magazine’s Editor’s Pick in December that year.
 As a journalist, she specialises in women’s liberation, migration and climate justice and has written for the Guardian, Independent, Al Jazeera and Red Pepper amongst others.

-Justice For All Of Us collects the stories of ten lives lost.
+The State of Britain is Killing Us collects the stories of ten lives lost.
 Some, like Sean Rigg, Matthew Leahy and Olaseni Lewis, are well known.
 Others are names you’ve never heard before.
 In custody, in hospital or in the streets, all died in hands of services we are taught to trust.
 As inspiring as they are devastating, these are stories of love, loss and what keeps us going against all the odds.

 The book was inspired by Marienna’s experience working with other bereaved families and leading the Justice for Gaia campaign on behalf of her own.
 Her cousin Gaia Pope, a survivor of sexual violence, was let down by the mental health system and the police after they took no further action following her rape allegation against a known child sex offender.